-Joe Borders, MFT – March, 16 2018

 This is where people often ask me “does Psychology today do this for me too?”.
 Well that’s an interesting story.
 I have been trying to figure this out myself for a while and somebody else finally cracked this mystery for me.
 Jeff Guenther over at therapy den recently wrote a revealing article about the shady side of Psychology Today.
 In it he answers this question that I have been asking for years.

 If you do any analytics on your website you wont find any backlinks from Psychology Today.
-It turns out, instead of providing users with helpful backlinks, like SacWellness does, every time a user clicks on your website link, Psychology Today momentarily redirects the user to another website, that then redirects them to your site.
-Why would they do this? because by doing so they are avoiding giving you any SEO juice and thereby reducing your ability to out rank them!
-Isn’t that crazy?
+It turns out, instead of providing users with helpful backlinks, every time a user clicks on your website link, Psychology Today momentarily redirects the user to another website, that then redirects them to your site.
+By doing so they are avoiding giving you any SEO juice and thereby reducing your ability to out rank them!

 Driving Traffic and Reducing Bounce Rate